robbiev/devdns/README.md

 ### What
-Local development DNS server that replies "127.0.0.1" to all type A queries, and NXDOMAIN to any other query.
+DNS server that replies the same address ("127.0.0.1" by default) to all type A queries and NXDOMAIN to any other query.

 ### Why
 It's often useful during development to access local services using a local domain.
 Existing options are: